PauloHJ/PiWall/README.md

 - Wireless router
 - Ethernet cable

-* For example, if your PiWall is 3x3 screens, then you'll need 1 RaspberryPi for each, plus 1 more for the master.
+*For example, if your PiWall is 3x3 screens, then you'll need 1 RaspberryPi for each, plus 1 more for the master.
 10 Raspberry Pi in total

-^ 1 needed for each Raspberry Pi
+^1 needed for each Raspberry Pi

 **SOFTWARE**